Neil Strauss: The Game and the seduction community

-Marriage and divorce

-On August 31, 2013, Strauss married the model Ingrid De La O, whom he met in 2010.
-Before the wedding, he held a funeral-themed bachelor's party, laying to rest his "Style" persona.

-In March 2015, Strauss' wife gave birth to their first child.
-His book The Truth: An Uncomfortable Book About Relationships was released on October 13, 2015.
-The Truth, a sequel to The Game, covers his struggles to build and maintain a relationship with Ingrid after his years of immersion in the seduction community.

-Strauss and Ingrid De La O divorced in October 2018.

-Other works
+Later work

+His follow-up book, the graphic novel How to Make Money Like a Porn Star, was published in 2006.
+The same year, Shoot, Strauss' short film about becoming a rock star, was released.
+Also in 2006, in collaboration with Dave Navarro and Entourage writer Cliff Dorfman, he created a one-hour TV drama The Product for FX.
+He also worked with James Gandolfini on a show, Roadies, for HBO.

 On March 4, 2009, The New York Times wrote that Strauss (along with rock biographer Anthony Bozza) had started his own publishing company, Igniter, as an imprint of HarperCollins.
 Igniter's first title was The Man Behind the Nose, published in 2010.
 It was followed by Satan Is Real: The Ballad of the Louvin Brothers, published in 2012.

 Strauss's 2009 book, Emergency: This Book Will Save Your Life (Harper), for which he spent three years among survivalists, tax-dodgers, billionaire businessmen, and the government itself.
 It entered The New York Times bestseller list at No. 3.

 He received the presidents Volunteer Service Award for his search-and-rescue work during the writing of Emergency.
 The rights to the movie were picked up by Columbia Pictures, with Robert Downey Jr. attached as a producer and probable lead actor.

-Neil Strauss's 2011 release entitled Everyone Loves You When You're Dead: Journeys Into Fame and Madness was also a New York Times bestseller.
+Strauss's 2011 book Everyone Loves You When You're Dead: Journeys Into Fame and Madness was also a New York Times bestseller.
 Released on March 15, 2011, the book is a compilation of 228 celebrity vignettes conducted throughout Strauss's career as a pop culture journalist.